Actindo-AG/Documentation/EDI/Overview/03_TipsTricks.md

 - Ask your business partner for the EDIFACT message specification.
 Sometimes it is also called message implementation guide.
 Specifications from some major vendors are also available for download on the Internet.

 - Ask your business partner for the connection details that specify to which address and with which credentials the data are to be transferred.
+For example, get to know both the GLN number of your business partner and the GLN number of your company.

 - Review this specification for the segments your business partner has defined as required and ensure that you have this data available.